-On 23 September 2022, the Company issued a medium term note to the public on the Shanghai Stock Exchange with a par value of RMB1 billion (the "2022 Zhaojin medium term note").
+On 23 September 2022, the Company issued a medium term note to the public in the PRC interbank bond market with a par value of RMB1 billion (the "2022 Zhaojin medium term note").
 The bond carries interest at 2.75% per annum with a term of three years, which is payable annually on 23 September each year.